5 QUICK WAYS TO HELP AND ENCOURAGE AN OVERWHELMED MUM

 Music and movement has an amazing effect on the body and the mind so give it a go and feel the endorphins flow!

-#5 Make a list of 5 things that you are grateful for in your life and stick it on your fridge
+Make a list of 5 things that you are grateful for in your life.

 This is always a good way of getting some perspective back and for reminding you how lucky you actually are.
 It’s so easy to lose sight of the bigger picture when we’re feeling momentarily overwhelmed and can’t think straight and that’s not to belittle how bad we’re feeling right now.

 Don’t overthink what you write on the list, just put down the first things that come to mind and really let them sink in as you write them.
-Perhaps use a colourful kids marker to make it jump out at you!
+Perhaps use a colourful kid’s marker pen to make it jump out at you!
+Get your kids to write their own gratitude list for a bit of fun and insight for you into what they’re thinking.

 It’s very difficult to have a bad day or let negative emotions take over when you realise that you already have so much to be grateful for.